martynaut/pancancer_mirnome/README.md

-# miRNome somatic mutations
+# Pan-Cancer miRNome somatic mutations

-Project containing Python scripts used to analyse somatic mutations in cancer (LUAD and LUSC) patients using somatic mutation data from TCGA
+Project containing Python scripts used to analyse somatic mutations in cancer patients using somatic mutation data from TCGA

 Python scripts may be reused for other data sources with input data prepared as somatic mutation data